areksoulahian/Template-generator/readme.md

 ## Notes

+- this template generator is an unopinionated scaffolding generator based on user input
-- the user input will generate a json file
+- the user input will generate necessary config files
 - based on that json file it will scaffold project by looking for existing template with those specifications

+### where to improve

+- refactor code
+- complete typescript options
+- work on websocket config
+- configure bundler options